kimbring2/AlphaStar_Implementation/README.md

 <img src="image/network_architecture.png" width="1000">

 # Notice
-There may be a minor error such a GPU setting, and network size.
+There may be a minor error such a GPU setting, unit list, and network size.
 However, you can run it without major modification because I check that latest code works for Superviesed, Reinforcment Learning.
 It is not easy to check every part of code because it is huge.

 # Reinforcement Learning
 I can only check that FullyConv model works well in Reinforcement Learning.
 LSTM model takes too much time for training and does not show better performance than FullyConv yet.